 4.3 The anaphoric null subject

-In the discussion that follows, we will start by discussing the languages that lack articles: Finnish, Russian and the discourse pro-drop languages.
-In a separate section, we discuss Hebrew and BP.
+In the discussion that follows, I will start by addressing the languages that lack articles: Finnish, Russian and the discourse pro-drop languages.
+In a separate section, I discuss Hebrew and BP.

 4.3.1 Languages that lack articles